Why Does Outlook 2010 OST File Keeps Getting Corrupted?

 This is one of the most frequently occurring queries that I have come across while browsing through different forums and communities.
 Some users experience corruption of their Outlook 2010 OST files more than once and in a worst-case scenario, repeatedly.
 There can be many reasons for this, depending upon the scenarios in which the corruption occurs.
 In this article, we have tried to put together all the different scenarios, which lead to repetitive outlook 2010 ost file keeps getting corrupted.

 Factors Causing Outlook 2010 OST File Keeps Getting Corrupted

-The below mentioned factors may not hold true for every case of OST corruption.
+The below-mentioned factors may not hold true for every case of OST corruption.
 There may be a different reason for every different scenario.
 In general, these are the major reasons behind OST corruption.

 OST files, similar to other OST files are highly prone to virus infections.
-Viruses may enter in your system from unsecured websites, infected pen drives, spam emails and so on.
+Viruses may enter your system from unsecured websites, infected pen drives, spam emails, and so on.
 These viruses corrupt the internal structure of OST files and render them in an inaccessible or corrupted state.
 These OST files when opened with Outlook generate errors and the data items residing within the file refuse to be accessed.

 Resolution: Get anti-virus software installed in your system.
 If you already have one, upgrade it to the latest version.
 This will protect your system from harmful virus infection and will no longer corrupt the OST files.